 We are committed to highlighting the support that is available to those that are experiencing or have experienced domestic abuse.

-SafeLives, a charity dedicated to ending domestic abuse, have put together a safety planning guide PDF, 194.48 KB which summarises some tips, advice and support to keep you safe in light off Covid-19.
+SafeLives, a charity dedicated to ending domestic abuse, have put together a safety planning guide PDF, 194.48 KB which summarises some tips, advice and support.

 Domestic abuse is more than physical violence.
 It can also include, but is not limited to: